 The Czech republic has its own currency – Czech crowns (CZK).
 There are banknotes in denomination of 5.000 CZK, 2.000 CZK, 1.000 CZK, 500 CZK, 200 CZK and 100 CZK and coins in denomination of 50 CZK, 20 CZK, 10 CZK, 5 CZK, 2 CZK, 1 CZK.

 In majority of ordinary shops, supermarkets, hotels, restaurants and petrol stations it is possible to pay by credit or debit cards (especially Eurocard/Mastercard and Visa).
-These places are visibly marked on the entrance.
+These places are visibly marked at the entrance.
 In some shopping malls and petrol stations it is also possible to pay in euro.
 ATMs for cash withdrawals are heavily represented in the Czech Republic and can be found all over the country as well as in shopping centers.
 In the Czech Republic there is quite new legislative restrictions on opening hours on certain holidays.
-In May, it is May, 8th, when bigger shops (over 200m2) cannot have open.
-Otherwise most supermarkets and shopping centers open seven days a week, weekends and afternoons as well.
+In May, it is May, 8th, when bigger shops (over 200m2) cannot be open.
+Otherwise most supermarkets and shopping centers are open seven days a week, weekends and afternoons as well.
 There are also shops operating 24/7.
 Normally, opening hours are from 8:00 to 18-20:00.

 Banks usually open only on working days.
 In Písek, there are following banks represented:

 Česká spořitelna (Alšovo náměstí 178/2), opening hours Mo-Fri 8:30 – 17:00

 Československá obchodní banka – ČSOB (Karlova 107/1, Písek), opening hours Mo-Fri 9:00-16:00, Monday + Friday ends on 17:00, Wednesday ends on 18:00